axewhyzed/axewhyzed/README.md

 ### Hi there 👋

+I'm currently a B.Tech Computer Engineering student at Birla Vishvakarma Mahavidyalaya Engineering College, graduating in the year 2024.
+I'm interested in Web Development using React JS

 <!--
 **axewhyzed/axewhyzed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.